|

 Si Si Ge |

-Structurally each poem is 7 lines, with 7 characters per line (each verse of the song begins with an announcement of that verse, so that is not counted as a line).
-Only the final one to three characters of each line is changed between poems, except on each line 3, where in each verse the 4th and the last characters are changed.
+Structurally each poem has 7 lines, with 7 characters per line, but here each verse of the song begins with an announcement of that verse, making each verse of the song seem to have eight lines.12 Giving the text further structure, the 2nd, 3rd, 6th, 7th and 8th line of each verse begins the same, with only the final one to three characters of each line changed between poems; meanwhile line 4 of each verse also has almost the same text, with only the 4th and the last characters changed.
 The song ends with a coda in harmonics that repeats the last line of the final verse.
+My initial reconstruction of the melody attempts to carry this structure over by making the rhythm of each verse as similar to that of the others as possible.13

 Original Preface